rm-reins/next-gpt-cityGuide/README.md

 This application will help users find interesting places using OpenAI ChatGPT.
-Information about previous searches will be stored so users can access it anytime without nessesity of making another request.

-Technologies used: Next.js, OpenAI, Tailwind, Shadcn-ui, Authentication (0Auth / Clerk Auth), (mySQL / PostgreSQL)

-Also I want to try out Prisma for interaction SQL databases in this project.
+Information about previous searches is stored, and accessible any time.

+Technologies used:

+- Next.js
+- Tailwind.css + DaisyUI
+- Prisma + PostgreSQL DB hosted on Render
+- Clerk Authentication
+- React Query for cashing